BioBoost/word-blaster-solution/README.md

 Document the project with a decent `README.md` and UML class diagrams.
 Also explain new techniques or things you used to build the app.

 Also include a `Makefile` so the project can be easily built using a single `make` command.

+## Steps Taken

+Step titles are same as the commit messages.
+This way you can follow along.

+### Step 1 - Simple Hello World

+Output basic message and make sure everything (compiler and makefile) works.